dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 Please note:
 - `dlt` will not dump the current schema content to the bucket
 - `dlt` will mark complete loads by creating an empty file that corresponds to `_dlt_loads` table.
 For example, if `chess._dlt_loads.1685299832` file is present in dataset folders, you can be sure that all files for the load package `1685299832` are completely loaded

+### Advanced layout configuration

+Filesystem allows you to configure advanced layout and additional placeholders via `config.toml` and when initializing via factory

 ## Supported file formats
 You can choose the following file formats: